 I work with people navigating concerns such as:

-• Relationships and connection
+• Relationships and recurring relational patterns

 Before becoming a therapist, I worked in international aid and human services in Asia, and in environmental public policy with the U.S. Congress and the Texas Legislature.
 These experiences continue to shape how I understand the wide range of pressures and transitions people face.